edire/ddb/README.md

 ## Release Updates

-Updated to_sql append logic to create table if it doesn't exist.
-Also adjusted create table to default without extras.
+Updated tools to separate clean data and clean column names to be independently callable.